chembl/mychembl/zeroconf/README.md

 Providing both host and client machines are running on a bridged network (IP Address via DHCP), the myChEMBL instance will appear as a device in the network browser explorer pane on Windows based computers and as myChEMBL.local in Mac OS X / Linux, with Bonjour / AVAHI support enabled.

+To run with a dynamic IP address, ensure that two network adapters are enabled in virtualbox and both are set to bridged.